• Skip to primary navigation

 close up of a slice of egg casserole

-Amish Breakfast Recipe
+Amish Breakfast

-Overall, this Amish breakfast casserole is a versatile and delicious dish that is perfect for any occasion, whether you are serving it for breakfast, brunch, or even dinner.
-It's a dish that is sure to satisfy and impress your guests with its hearty flavors and comforting texture.
+Overall, this Amish breakfast casserole is a versatile and delicious dish that is great for any occasion, whether you are serving it for breakfast, brunch, or even dinner.
+It's perfect for a weekend family breakfast or an easy Christmas morning brunch.

 9x13" pan of breakfast casserole and one slice on a plate, brown towel and two brown eggs on the side